Skip to main content

 The AARL has established an I&D system for its members that join on a voluntarily basis and it details the operating procedures within its SMO Action Plan.
 AARL reports that the system fulfills most SMO 6 requirements – it does not have a separate investigations and disciplinary committee.
 Both investigations of complaints and disciplinary decisions are done by the Ethics Committee.
 Decisions can be appealed to the Board.

-AARL plans to develop a QA review system for the services its members offer in 2023.
+AARL plans to develop a QA review system for the services its members offer.
 It indicates it would eventually link the results of these reviews to the I&D system.
 As such, it is currently developing regulations on I&D for AARL members who are acting in public practice regarding any violation of the quality of accountancy services provided.
 It is envisioned that AARL’s Accounting Outsourcing Committee will have an investigation function regarding quality of services and work performed by these members and the AARL’s Ethics Committee will continue to perform disciplinary function.

 Public confidence in enforcement mechanisms for all professional accountants is essential and SMO 6 represents global best practices.
 A committee dedicated to investigations, reviewing evidence, and to determining if there is a case to forward to a separate disciplinary committee is best practice.
 Individuals on the investigation committee should not simultaneously be on the disciplinary panel.
 AARL has outlined plans to address this gap and is encouraged to provide updates as it progresses.